 Alternative Treatments for Low Back Pain

 Although holistic remedies have been successfully used to treat back and neck pain, these therapies will not prove effective for every individual.
-If this is the case, consult your doctor about more reliable alternatives.
+If this is the case, consult your physician about more reliable alternatives.

 Laser Spine Institute (LSI) is at the forefront of endoscopic technology, which involves gentle, laser-assisted procedures that are minimally invasive and are performed on an outpatient basis.
 Not only do our procedures pose fewer risks than traditional open spine surgeries, but they also offer shorter recovery periods.
 Contact LSI today for a review of your MRI or CT scan, completely free of charge.